The best free music player

 Switching to MusicBee is easy.
 The first time it runs, the app scans your PC for music and lets you import your files from Windows Media Player or iTunes.
 Tracks are catalogued, but aren't moved unless you've checked that option under Library Preferences so there'll be no surprises.

-Once your songs are imported, tagging them is a piece of cake; simply hit Shift+Enter to open the tag editor and go to work.
-MusicBee's automatic tagging is superb, but you can update each track's metadata yourself using industry-standard tags for each file format.
+Once your songs are imported, tagging them is a piece of cake; hit Shift+Enter to open the tag editor and go to work.
+MusicBee's automatic tagging is superb, or you can update metadata yourself using industry-standard tags for each file format.

 As in Windows Media Player, adding artwork is as simple as copying and pasting, and it isn't limited to the album cover – you can also add pictures of the artist, lead singer, band logo, and photos from live performances.
 These additional pictures are used throughout the player as navigation aids, and as visualizations while tracks are playing.
 MusicBee also searches for song lyrics to display as each track plays.